Dislocations: Financial and Fundamental

 |American Stock Market|

-Novation is a term that perhaps nobody but a specialist expert can now define, but is nevertheless destined to be politicised in the coming election campaign to the point where almost everybody could be shouting it like a war cry.
-That is, unless the hired political consultants decide some other feature of credit derivatives serves warcry purposes better.
+Novation is a term that perhaps nobody but a specialist expert can now define, but is nevertheless destined to be politicized in the coming election campaign to the point where almost everybody could be shouting it like a war cry.
+That is unless the hired political consultants decide some other feature of credit derivatives serves warcry purposes better.
 We're talking sixty trillion dollars here, about five times the size of the domestic American stock market.

 Someone owned or thought he owned pieces of paper worth this staggering sum, which can be regarded as side bets on the bond market.
 Just as in a horse race, where you don't usually own the horse when you bet on the winner, you needn't own the bonds to bet on whether they will default.
 The side bet is often between two outsiders who acquired their bets through, well, novation.
 The process begins as a credit derivative, in which someone gets paid an annual sum in return for agreeing to pay off -- if the bond defaults.
 That could be regarded as a useful insurance policy, making more credit available by making it safer to buy bonds.
 The bondholder gives up a little interest in return for assurance the bond is now completely safe.
 Sucker.